Deploy Oracle Blockchain Platform Enterprise Edition on Oracle Kubernetes Engine

 Note:

-The optional --publish-images command uploads the containers to a container image registry such as Oracle Cloud Infrastructure Registry using the details specified in runme-input.yaml.
+The optional --publish-images command uploads the containers to a container image registry such as Oracle Cloud Infrastructure Registry using the details specified in the runme-input.yaml file.

-• Enter the default LDAP admin password (the password will not be displayed): this is used to set the admin user's password for the built-in LDAP authentication server.
+• Enter the default LDAP admin password (the password will not be displayed): sets the administrator's password for the built-in LDAP authentication server.

-• Enter the default control plane admin user password (the password will not be displayed): this is used to set the Blockchain Platform Manager admin user's password.
+• Enter the default control plane admin user password (the password will not be displayed): sets the Blockchain Platform Manager administrator's password.

-• If StorageClass wasn't provided in runme-input.yaml, the system will check if the default storage class is set and ask if you want to use it.
+• If StorageClass wasn't provided in the runme-input.yaml file, the system checks if the default storage class is set and ask if you want to use it.

-• Confirm the Istio ingress gateway service type: LoadBalancer is default, NodePort is also supported.
-Note that accessing NodePorts requires that the Kubernetes cluster is created with public worker nodes.
+• Confirm the Istio ingress gateway service type: LoadBalancer is the default.
+NodePort is also supported.
+Note that accessing NodePorts requires that the Kubernetes cluster was created with public worker nodes.
 See Install Istio.

 • Confirm the Istio ingress gateway service https port: the default is 443 for the LoadBalancer service type.

-• Enter registry <registry name> password: This is used to connect to your container image registry (as specified in runme-input.yaml) for downloading images.
+• Enter registry <registry name> password: this password is used to connect to your container image registry (as specified in the runme-input.yaml file) for downloading images.

-5. The install script will continue to install the following services under the obp-cp namespace:
+5. The script installs the following services under the obp-cp namespace:

 • control-plane